rpii/wdio-commands/README.md

 ##Newest Features:

+    Update to async mode in webdriverio
+        -- may get some tsc warnings
+    Update typescript types for webdriverio 7.25
     Remove moment.js

-    Update typescript types for webdriverio 7.7

 ## Usage
 Typescript package which provides aggregated webdriver.io commands to perform complex actions